 - Figure out how to make exercise part of your daily routine so it just becomes a habit

-Step 4: Don't be too hard on yourself
+Step 4: Don't Be Too Hard on Yourself

+If you or your child is sick, or you simply had a rough day at the office, it's all right to miss one day of exercise.
 Your goal is to have the time and energy to exercise on a regular basis.
 Don't fault yourself if you have to skip a day as long as you stay dedicated to your goal(s).
 Remember it's all about taking care of yourself.

-Edited by Elizabeth McGrory
+Updated by Elizabeth McGrory